mohit2978/AWS-notes/037 rds/0000notes.md

 # RDS

-This is from old lecture lec-47  of 2023 batch!!
+This is from old lecture lec-47  of 2023 batch and lec-44 of 2024 batch!!In DB services we talk about RDS !!

+RDS supoorts 7 engines!!

 In ec2 we call ec2 instance here we call it RDS db instance!!